Turbul3nce/OSEP_Tools/Injectors/README.md

 ## Acknowledgements

-Credit to Bishop Fox, OffSec, and other students found on GitHub.
+Credit to Bishop Fox, OffSec, and other students.